mishankov/vite-svelte-trpc/README.md

 ## Features

 - HMR for client code with Vite and automatic build and restart for server with tcx on file changes
+- Vitest for unit tests
-- Playwright setup for E2E tests
+- Playwright for E2E tests
 - GitHub Actions workflow with build, lint and test steps
 - Dependabot setup to keep dependencies updated
 - Express server to serve SPA and handle tRPC API calls